oscar-system/oscar-website/meetings/2018-05/program.md

   - Using GAP and Hecke in second cohomology computations

 - Julia
-  - Exploration of further possibilites of linking Julia and C++
+  - Exploration of further possibilities of linking Julia and C++